AlexH-HankIT/phpietadmin-gui/README.md

 - [ ] Delete target: Display if target is in use
 - [ ] Delete target: Checkbox to force deletion, even if in use
 - [ ] Remove html onclick elements
-- [ ] Check if user is already logged in

 ## Planned features
 - [ ] Add lvextend, lvremove, lvrename features